 This course provides a study of common applications of GIS with an emphasis on land information systems and land management.
 The course also provides further study in database design, digital base map analysis and testing, and spatial analysis.
-Prerequisite: GEM 3390 or consent of the instructor
+Prerequisite: GEM 3390; Co-requisite: GEM L391